codingMustache/codingMustache/README.md

 ## Joke of the Day

-What kind of award did the dentist receive?
-A little plaque.
+What cheese can never be yours?
+Nacho cheese.

 ## Daily Trivia

-Which of these is the name for the failed key escrow device introduced by the National Security Agency in 1993?
+What type of sound chip does the Super Nintendo Entertainment System (SNES) have?
- 1. Clipper Chip
+ 1. Programmable Sound Generator (PSG)
- 2. Nautilus
+ 2. FM Synthesizer
- 3. Skipjack
+ 3. PCM Sampler
- 4. Enigma Machine
+ 4. ADPCM Sampler

 <details>
   <summary>Answer</summary>
-  Clipper Chip
+  ADPCM Sampler
 </details>